Wordle Lab

 • Max Bucket: The size of the largest bucket induced by a guess.
 The smaller, the better.

-• First Guess Advisor shows exact precomputed values for the first guess under the selected Answer Word List and Mode.
+First Guess Advisor shows exact precomputed values for the first guess under the selected Answer List and Mode.

-• First Guess Advisor requires the Word List at the top of the page to be set to 2,309 or 3,207.
+• First Guess Advisor requires the Word List at the top of the page to be set to 2,302 Answer List or 3,200 Answer List.

 • E[steps] here is exact (not simulated) and is computed under the same mode’s guessing policy: